Qasim-Hamid/CRUD-Theater-Booking-System-C/README.md

 # Theater-Booking-C
-Program that stores movies and theie seating in a local text file.
+Program that stores movies and their seating in a local text file.
 Allows adding and removing movies, booking seats and viewing currently airing movies.

 # How to use
 1. Add all files to local device and store in a folder